 Lauhalahats.com is the world-wide-web address for "Cherie's Place" that provides an online store for my handmade Kona Lauhala Hats.
 Cherie's Place started as a custom picture framing studio but evolved into ulana lauhala in 2009.

 Lauhala weaving (actually “plaiting”) has always been a treasured skill in Hawaiian culture.
-Ancient weavers were able to create sails, mats, baskets, and other necessities just using technique and leaves of the hala (pandanus) tree.
-Traditionally, each family had a weaver, but with Western contact and the shift to a monetary economy, weaving became a cottage industry during the Hawaiian Plantation days.
-After that it almost became lost to antiquity except for the wisdom of master weavers (not limited to) Gladys Grace, Frank Masagatani, Elizabeth Maluihi Lee who actively perpetuated the craft.
+Ancient weavers were able to create sails, mats, baskets, and other necessities just using technique and leaves of the Hala (pandanus) tree.
+Traditionally, each family had a weaver, but with Western contact and the shift to a monetary economy, weaving became a cottage industry.
+After that it almost became lost to antiquity except for the wisdom of master weavers (not limited to) Gladys Grace, Frank Masagatani, Elizabeth Maluihi Lee, Lily Sugahara, and Minnie Ka‘awaloa who established organizations to actively perpetuate the craft.

 I was born in Honolulu but grew up in Kona on the Big Island of Hawaii.
 I am a farm girl wannabe who lives in South Kona with my husband, dog, chickens, ducks, and geese.
 I have a Bachelor's degree in Art from Linfield College in Oregon, Bachelor of Arts in History from the University of Hawaii at Hilo, and a Master's degree in Pacific Island History from the University of Hawaii Manoa.
 I am a member of Ka Ulu Lauhala O Kona.